ome/ome-contributing/OMEROfigure.rst

 **Test that saved figures are not lost**

 #.
-Copy some image URLs or the IDs in the webclient, then click onto Figure link.
-This will open OMERO.figure in a new tab.

-#.
-Answer "Create New File" in the popup and paste the URL or the ID of the image you noted in previous step into the new window which pops up.

-#.
-Confirm by pressing ``Add images`` button.
+Select images in the webclient -> Open with (in tree OR right panel) -> OMERO.figure.
+This will open OMERO.figure in a new tab, adding the images to the figure.
+Try to include big images in the various testing scenarios.

    - |C| that the 'Save' button becomes enabled, indicating you have an unsaved figure.